6 Best Bear Canisters for Backpacking in 2026 – Keep Food Safe

 Weight and Size

 You’ll need enough space to store all your food and scented items for your trip.
-The key is finding that sweet spot between weight and capacity.
+The key lies in finding the perfect balance between weight and capacity.
 If you’re on a weekend trip, a smaller canister will do, but for longer treks, you’ll need something with more room.
 Check the volume and compare it to how many days you’ll be out there.

 Ease of Access (but Not for Bears!)